OpenTechSchool/python-data-intro/core/csv.md

 `plt.hist()` does most of the work here.
 The first argument we supply is the dataset (list of distances.)

-The second argument is the number of bins to divide the histogram up into.
+The second argument (100) is the number of bins to divide the histogram up into.
 You can increase this number to see more distinct bars and a more detailed picture, or reduce it to see a coarser picture.
 Try setting it to some other values and see what happens to the histogram plot.

-The third argument sets the colour of the graph, "r" for red.
+The third argument, `facecolor`, sets the colour of the graph, "r" for red.
 There are a lot of ways to specify colours in matplotlib, [the documentation explains them all](http://matplotlib.org/api/colors_api.html).

 The [full arguments available for hist() can be viewed in the matplotlib documentation](http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.hist).